 These features will then become part of Moodle 3.5 release which is a Long Term Supported (LTS) version of Moodle.

-In March 2018 Moodle released the first iteration of its GDPR feature set in the form of the two plugins.
+In March we released the first iteration of the GDPR feature set in the form of the two plugins.

-These continue to be updated as we work towards the Moodle 3.5 release on May 14th.
+These continued to be updated as we worked towards the Moodle 3.5 release.

 What to do now?

-If you are not on Moodle 3.3 or above we recommend you upgrade.
-This will enable you to install the plugins.
+Upgrade to Moodle 3.5!
+If you are still on Moodle 3.3 or 3.4 and not ready yet for Moodle 3.5 we recommend you upgrade to the latest minor release and install the GDPR plugins.